 Touko’s grandmother had few teeth left, so she wasn’t always easy to understand.
 It was a good thing she repeated herself a lot.
 Her voice crept along the floorboards and up to the ceiling, filling the house with unpleasant croaking.

-“There should be a collection cart coming to the village soon,” Touko’s grandmother said.
+“There should be a black cart coming to the village soon,” Touko’s grandmother said.
 “They always take away the highest-quality paper to the capital.
 They shouldn’t mind the addition of a girl and a dog on their journey.
 You live in the village and can tell them all about how we make paper.”

 Touko’s grandmother nodded to herself.
 Her hands were restless; she stirred her medicine in its jar with one hand and poured in hot water with the other.
 Rin went back to the kitchen and brought over a teapot full of hot water, in case there was a need for more.
 The sickly-sweet smell of the medicine wafted through the kitchen.